.

 The Orthopedic Surgery Residency program at PCOM is among the largest and best programs in the country.
-There are few, if any, osteopathic or allopathic orthopedic surgery programs in the country that can compete with the breadth and quality of the orthopedic surgeons that train our residents at PCOM orthopedics.
-For over 40 years, PCOM's training has provided residents the fundamentals of diagnosis and treatment for orthopedic conditions and the fracture care necessary to graduate and practice orthopedic surgery at a high level across the country.
-As a result, our graduates consistently gain acceptance to the finest and most competitive orthopedic surgery fellowships in the nation.
+There are few, if any, osteopathic or allopathic orthopedic surgery programs in the country that can compete with the breadth and quality of orthopedic surgeons that train our residents at Greece Orthopedics.
+For 40 years, PCOM's training has provided residents the fundamentals of diagnosis and treatment for orthopedic conditions and the fracture care necessary to graduate and practice orthopedic surgery at a high level across the country.
+Asa result, our graduates consistently gain acceptance to the finest and most competitive orthopedic surgery fellowships in the nation.

 Professor of Orthopedics: PCOM Department of Surgery